adityakhemka12/adityakhemka12.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fifth-year PhD Candidate in Finance at Saïd Business School, University of Oxford.
-I am interested in inequality, climate change, market macro-structure, financial intermediation and regulation.
+I work in macro-finance, and am interested in inequality, climate change, market macro-structure, financial intermediation and regulation.

+I will be spending Summer 2025 as a PhD intern with the Macrofinancial Risks Division, Bank of England.

+I received an MSc in Financial Economics from Oxford in 2019 and a BSc in Economics and Finance from Ashoka University, India in 2018.
+Previously, I worked in the Investment Banking Division at Goldman Sachs.